k-Color Multi-Robot Motion Planning: Introduction

 Our algorithm for the $k$-color problem---the \algkp algorithm---reduces the $k$-color problem to several discrete pebble problems.
 Specifically, a sample generated by \algkp represents a local $k$-color problem that is embedded in a variant of the pebble motion problem.
 Those pebble problems are constructed in a manner that enables the algorithm to transform movements of pebbles into valid motions of the robots.
 This allows \algkp to generate a wide range of motions and placements for the robots with minimal investigation of the configuration space, thus reducing the dependence of the algorithm on costly geometric tools such as the collision detector.

-As reflected in the experiments reported below for the case of disc robots in the plane, \algkp proves to be efficient, even on challenging scenes, and is able to solve problems involving a large number of robots using a modest number of samples.
+As reflected in the experiments reported below for the case of disc robots and polygonal robots translating in the plane, \algkp proves to be efficient, even on challenging scenes, and is able to solve problems involving a large number of robots using a modest number of samples.
 Interestingly, it performs well even on inputs of the standard (fully-colored) multi-robot problem.

 This algorithm is simple to implement and does not require special geometric components beyond single-robot local planners and single-robot collision detectors.
 We compare the performance of our algorithm with a simplified version of \algkp that can be considered as a variant of the PRM algorithm for the same problem.
-We note that the the latter performs much slower than \algkp and fails to solve even problems that are considered to be simple for \algkp.
+We note that the latter performs much slower than \algkp and fails to solve even problems that are considered to be simple for \algkp.
 Moreover, concentrating on the fully-colored case, \algkp outperforms a state-of-the-art implementation of the PRM algorithm.
 Our discussion will mainly focus on \algup---an algorithm for the unlabeled case, since its extension for the $k$-color case, namely \algkp, is almost straightforward.
 The experiments though will demonstrate the power of \algkp for various values of $k$.

 The organization of the paper is as follows.
 In Section~\ref{secPreliminaries} we give formal definitions of the unlabeled and $k$-color problems.
 In Section~\ref{secPebble} we present a variant of the pebble problem and discuss its properties which will be exploited by our algorithms.
 In Section~\ref{secUnlabeled} we present \algup.
 In the following section (Section~\ref{sec:con}) we describe a subroutine that is used by \algup, which we call the \emph{connection generator}.
 In Section~\ref{sec:kpump} we describe the changes that are necessary to transform \algup into \algkp.
-We present experimental results for the case of disc robots moving among polygonal obstacles in the plane in Section~\ref{sec:results} and discuss certain properties of our techniques in Section~\ref{sec:discussion}, as well as further work.
+In section~\ref{sec:complete} the completeness of our algorithm is discussed.
+We present experimental results for the case of disc robots and polygonal robots moving among polygonal obstacles in the plane in Section~\ref{sec:results} and discuss certain properties of our techniques in Section~\ref{sec:discussion}, as well as further work.

 \rsecbefore